Color

-Color is frequently used on the web to improve design and convey information.
+Color is frequently used to improve design and convey information.
 Some users have partial or complete colorblindness, an inability to distinguish between certain sets of colors, or an inability to see colors entirely.
 To ensure accessibility, digital content must have:

 Color Contrast